 - Flatten up the surface by lightly pressing each ball with your thumb.

-- Arrange the cookies on a tray covered with traditional rice paper or parchment paper.
+- Arrange the cookies on a tray covered with rice paper or parchment paper.

-- Bake in a preheated oven to 170C/350F for 10-12 min, or until golden and crisp on the outside but still slightly chewy inside.
-If you like them harder, bake for 2-3 mins longer.
+- Bake in a preheated oven to 170°C/350°F for 10-12 minutes, or until golden and crisp on the outside but still slightly chewy inside.
+If you like them more crunchy, bake them for 5 minutes longer.